Aboeleneen/Auth-Service-Frontend/README.md

 ## Authentication Flow

 1. User signs up or signs in through the respective forms
-2. Upon successful authentication, the backend returns a JWT token
+2. Upon successful authentication, the backend returns user data and sets HTTP-only cookies for authentication
-3. The token is stored in localStorage and included in subsequent API requests
+3. Authentication state is managed through React Context (AuthContext)
+4. All API requests are made with credentials to include the HTTP-only cookies
-4. Protected routes check for authentication status before rendering
+5. Protected routes check authentication status before rendering content
-5. The token is removed from localStorage upon sign-out
+6. Automatic token refresh is implemented to maintain the user's session
+7. When the user signs out, the cookies are cleared from the browser

 ## Form Validation